Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/05-shell-introduction.md

 > in the directory.
 What is one piece of additional information this long format
 > gives you that you don't see with the bare `ls` command?
 >
+> Share your answer on the Padlet.
+>
 > > ## Solution
 > > ~~~
 > > $ ls -l